-Since 2009, IGB has been awarding its own "Frontiers in Freshwater Science" fellowships to outstanding scientists in different career stages for a guest stay at IGB of up to 24 months.
-These fellowships enable excellent researchers to develop and implement new research ideas in cooperation with scientists at IGB and contribute to the creation of sustainable global networks.
+Since 2009, the IGB has been awarding its own "Frontiers in Freshwater Science" fellowships to outstanding scientists in different career stages for a guest stay at IGB of up to 24 months.
+These fellowships enable excellent researchers to develop and implement new research ideas in cooperation with scientists at the IGB and contribute to the creation of sustainable global networks.

-IGB is currently redesigning the remuneration of postdoctoral fellows to avoid problems associated with the low salaries of the fellowships we could offer so far.
+IGB has recently converted these fellowships to full employments to avoid problems associated with the low salaries of the fellowships and missing social security.
+In the newly developed programme for IGB postdoc fellows to be implemented as of 2022, it is explicitly stated that IGB strives for 66% of these positions to be given to support excellent female early career researchers judged over a period of five years.
 Senior fellows receive compensation for additional costs during their stay, on top of the salaries they receive from their regular positions elsewhere.

-IGB fellowships foster networking and the joint development of innovative research approaches.
-As these are two very important drivers for a successful scientific career and fellows can serve as role models, more attention should be paid in future to giving greater consideration to female scientists both as guests and as hosts.
-Since scientific excellence, complementarity of expertise and added value are the most important criteria, no target quota is defined here, but this aspect will be explicitly taken into account when selecting financially supported guest scientists.
+Since scientific excellence, complementarity of expertise and added value are the most important criteria, no target quota is defined for senior fellows.
 Solutions to family-related obstacles faced by excellent female applicants will be actively sought on a case-by-case basis.
-The Equal Opportunities Officer will be involved in the discussions on potential actions.
+The equal opportunities officers will be involved in the discussions on potential actions.

-3. Further enhancement of a women-friendly atmosphere and working conditions at IGB
+3. Further enhancement of a women- and gender diversity-friendly atmosphere and working conditions at IGB

-3.1 Gender equal participation and involvement
+3.1 Gender-equal participation and involvement

-In some commissions and functions at IGB, participation of both sexes or even a gender-balanced composition is explicitly required (e.g. equal opportunities commission, recruitment commission, HRS committee).
+In some commissions and functions at IGB, participation of women and men or even a gender-balanced composition is explicitly required (e.g. equal opportunities commission, recruitment commission, HRS committee).
 It is important to ensure that gender-specific perspectives are taken into account and women can also gain the respective experiences.
 Yet, female group leaders and department heads should not be over-proportionally burdened with these activities.
 This would lead to a systematic reduction of their scientific achievements compared to their male colleagues.
 For this reason, it will be carefully examined in which committees / commissions / boards gender-specific perspectives are particularly relevant and whether either gender parity or merely the participation of both sexes makes sense.
 If necessary, the guidelines must be amended accordingly.